-The BOCES administrator or designee will report to local law enforcement agencies any student because of a violation of the code of conduct that they believe may constitute a crime and substantially affects the order and security of the school.
+The BOCES administrator or designee will report to local law enforcement agencies any Code of Conduct violation, by any student, that they believe may constitute a crime and substantially affects the order and security of the school.
 The student's parents, home school district and the school district in which the student's BOCES program is located, if applicable, will be notified that such a report has been filed.